 4.2 Transmission timing adjustments

-A UE can be provided a value of a timing advance offset for a serving cell by n-TimingAdvanceOffset for the serving cell.
-If the UE is not provided n-TimingAdvanceOffset for a serving cell, the UE determines a default value of the timing advance offset for the serving cell as described in [10, TS 38.133].
+A UE can be provided a value NTA,offset of a timing advance offset for a serving cell by n-TimingAdvanceOffset for the serving cell.
+If the UE is not provided n-TimingAdvanceOffset for a serving cell, the UE determines a default value NTA,offset of the timing advance offset for the serving cell as described in [10, TS 38.133].

-If a UE is configured with two UL carriers for a serving cell, a same timing advance offset value applies to both carriers.
+If a UE is configured with two UL carriers for a serving cell, a same timing advance offset value NTA,offset applies to both carriers.

-Upon reception of a timing advance command for a TAG, the UE adjusts uplink timing for PUSCH/SRS/PUCCH transmission on all the serving cells in the TAG based on a value that the UE expects to be same for all the serving cells in the TAG and based on the received timing advance command where the uplink timing for PUSCH/SRS/PUCCH transmissions is the same for all the serving cells in the TAG.
+Upon reception of a timing advance command for a TAG, the UE adjusts uplink timing for PUSCH/SRS/PUCCH transmission on all the serving cells in the TAG based on a value NTA,offset that the UE expects to be same for all the serving cells in the TAG and based on the received timing advance command where the uplink timing for PUSCH/SRS/PUCCH transmissions is the same for all the serving cells in the TAG.

 For a band with synchronous contiguous intra-band EN-DC in a band combination with non-applicable maximum transmit timing difference requirements as described in Note 1 of Table 7.5.3-1 of [10, TS 38.133], if the UE indicates ul-TimingAlignmentEUTRA-NR as 'required' and uplink transmission timing based on timing adjustment indication for a TAG from MCG and a TAG from SCG are determined to be different by the UE, the UE adjusts the transmission timing for PUSCH/SRS/PUCCH transmission on all serving cells part of the band with the synchronous contiguous intra-band EN-DC based on timing adjustment indication for a TAG from a serving cell in MCG in the band.
 The UE is not expected to transmit a PUSCH/SRS/PUCCH in one CG when the PUSCH/SRS/PUCCH is overlapping in time, even partially, with random access preamble transmitted in another CG.